MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/azure-synapse-link-serverless.md

     ![Go to workspace.](media/go-to-workspace.png "Go to workspace")

-2. Expand **Databases**, select your Dataverse container.
+2. Expand **Lake database**, select your Dataverse container.
 Your exported tables are displayed under the **Tables** directory on the left sidebar.

     ![Find tables in Synapse.](media/find-tables-synapse.png "Find tables in Synapse")